Objects as Extreme Points: Method

 \subsection{Network Outputs}

-As shown in Figure \ref{network}, the classification branch outputs the classification confidence with a shape as $H\times W\times C$, where $C$ is the number of MS-COCO categories \cite{lin2014microsoft}.
+As shown in Fig. \ref{network}, the classification subnet outputs the classification confidence with a shape as $H* W* C$, where $C$ is the number of MS-COCO categories \cite{lin2014microsoft}.
 The $C$ channels of the classification outputs correspond to $C$ binary classifiers.